-However, if your trailer starts to sway and you accelerate to try to correct it, you’re merely adding fuel to the fire – piling on even more speed to a barely-in-control situation.
-It doesn't take too much nous to suggest that anyone who ever thought this was a good idea is several post codes away from being a genius.
+However, if your trailer starts to sway and you accelerate to try to correct it, you’re merely adding more speed to a barely-in-control situation.
+Whoever thought this was a good idea is several post codes away from being a genius.

 When you detect any sway in your trailer, get right off the loud pedal, and ever so gently apply the brakes until you have safely stopped.
 Then get out, sort out the strife – it might be a punctured tyre or an unbalanced trailer load – and you’ll be on your way again in no time.
 Slowly and carefully, at first.